RadovicDanilo/LibreTracker/README.md

 Create Widgets:
 Add widgets to your home screen for quick access to your screen time and app usage stats.
 Keep track of your usage directly from your home screen.

-## 📄 License

-This app is open-source and licensed under the GPL-3.0 License.
-You can freely use, modify, and distribute this software, but if you distribute it (modified or not), you must do so under the same license.****